 These species of animals have special receptors in their body that protect them from snake venom.

-The dwarf mongoose - Hornbill fun facts suggest they have a mutualistic relationship.
+The dwarf mongoose and hornbill, fun facts suggest they have a mutualistic relationship.
 Hornbills wake up these mongooses.
-The Hornbills also warn the mongooses of any potential danger in the vicinity.
+The hornbills also warn the mongooses of any potential danger in the vicinity.